Use the buttons below to increase or decrease the text size.

 Chief Executive Officer of Permits and Compliance Sector

-Mr Darwish is a graduate of the Dubai Leadership Programme at The Wharton School and INSEAD’s Young Managers Programme in France.
+Mr Darwish is a graduate of the Dubai Leadership Programme at The Wharton School and Young Managers Programme from INSEAD in France.
 He holds a degree in Media Studies from UAE University, in addition to professional qualifications from CIPS –UK.
-He has a wealth of experience with organisations such as DUBAL and Dubai World.
+Prior to joining KHDA, Mr Darwish worked with Dubai Aluminium Company and DP World.

 Chief of Engagement